These standards are best practice principles for designing and delivering government digital services and websites that are simple, clear, and fast.

 They are for vendors, departments, corporations, and agents of the Government of Yukon.

-We conduct service maturity assessments throughout the development of your service or website.
-We work with you through these assessments to make sure you meet the following criteria.
+eServices staff conduct service maturity assessments throughout the development of your service or website.
+We work with you through these assessments to make sure your service or website meets these digital service standards.

 1. Understand user needs